 About Us

-Kollektiv Clay Studio is an Oakland community ceramic studio, offering classes, memberships, workshops, and private events.
+Kollektiv Clay Studio is an Oakland woman-owned community ceramic studio, offering classes, memberships, workshops, and private events.
 We are committed to working towards community and environmental sustainability, forming connection to the people and land around us, and providing a safe and inclusive space.

 Core Values